 There was a part of me where I was heartbroken you wasn’t going to be around with your dirty, infectious laugh.
 Another part of me – I was angry at you.
 You saw what I went through with the loss of my Dad.
-You booted that box of raw emotions I just packed away, and caused chaos.
+You booted that box of raw emotions I just packed away, and caused chaos with my anxiety.
 But there was a part of me where I felt guilty that I was feeling this way when I hadn’t seen you in a long time.
 Your death shouldn’t be about how I felt.
 You was struggling in your own way, and you made a decision to stop your pain.

 Over the next few weeks, all of our friends, close and distant, rallied together.
 We had plenty of brews and reminisced on the good times you brought us.
 The funeral, which was on Halloween – one of your favourite times of the year – was packed.
 We carried on sharing memories of you after the service and throughout the next couple of weeks.

-For something so tragic, it brought us all closer together.
+Madi, for something so tragic, it brought us all closer together.
 Definitely old memories came back, and it also brought me closer to everyone we grew up with.

 The loss is immeasurable, but so is the love left behind.

 Friends are always there for you, and they can bring the best out in you.
 Each one of their quirks is unique and that’s why you love them.
 They may drive you mad… but you might drive them mad.
 No matter what, they will always love you.
 Because you make their lives a little better.
 And they make your life a little better too.